opstower-ai/devops-ai-open-leaderboard/README.md

 ## List of DevOps AI Assistants

+Only includes assistants that can be invoked from the command line or via a REST API, are functional, and are available for immediate use (not in private beta).

 | Name | Focus | Evaluated? |
 | -------- | -------- | -------- |
 | [OpsTower.ai](https://github.com/opstower-ai/llm-opstower) | AWS | Yes |